intel/kubernetes-power-manager/README.md

 - Deploying the Power Node Agent DaemonSet, targeting the nodes desired by the user, which contains the App QoS Agent and Node Agent in a single Pod
 - Managing all associated custom resources
 - Discovery and advertisement of the Power Profile extended resources.
-- Sending HTTO requests to the App QoS daemons for SST configuration.
+- Sending HTTP requests to the App QoS daemons for SST configuration.

 ### Use Cases: